skymethod/denoflare-docs/cli/configuration.md

     },

     // define one or more named profiles to specify Cloudflare API token credentials
-    // you can then simply refer to them by name in your denoflare commands, using --profile <profile-name>
+    // you can then refer to them by name in your denoflare commands, using --profile <profile-name>
     // or if no --profile is specified, the default profile will be used
     // the default profile is either the only profile specified (as shown here), or the one marked with default: true "profiles": {